 Rationale - Accidental or intentional introductions of non-native species is a significant global environmental problem.
-Aquaculture is considered one of the major pathways for introducing non-native aquatic plants and animals that may become harmful invasive species.
+Aquaculture is considered one of the major pathways for introducing non-native aquatic plants and animals that may become

+30 Includes non-native species for parasite control or other on-farm management purposes harmful invasive species.
 These requirements are in line with the FAO guidelines that permit the culture of non-native species only when they pose an acceptable level of risk to biodiversity.
-This Standard does not permit introductions of non-native species, unless the species is already established in the area at the time of the adoption of the Standard by the ASC, or a closed production system is used.
+This Standard does not permit introductions of non-native species, unless the species is already established in the area at the time of the publication of Version 1.0 of the ASC Flatfish Standard (June 2019), or a closed production system is used.